-How The CEO Of Newman’s Own Carries On An Unconventional Legacy
+How The CEO Of The Newman’s Own Foundation Carries On An Unconventional Legacy

 Bob Forrester was the son of immigrants and his family was extremely poor.
 He was a challenged kid, “I was in a lot of trouble.
 I had learning disabilities.
 I was in a gang.”
 Forrester nearly didn’t go to college, but he says: “My parents kept trying to move this little startup family closer and closer to opportunity by sacrificing their own lives, and working two jobs to move us over our town line to get us a better education.”

-Despite his difficulties, his family’s support and his athletic abilities got him into Harvard.
+Despite his difficulties, his family’s support and his athletic abilities got him into Hartford University.
 But even there Forrester faced issues, “I flunked out of my freshman year so badly that I think I set a record.”
 Nevertheless, generous faculty came to his aid with a second chance.
 Between the support of his parents and university faculty, Forrester was struck at a young age by the profound power of service to others.

-Forrester volunteered to serve in Vietnam and later and when he returned, got a job at Hartford University, a school which had been built completely by the generosity of local business leaders.
-Forrester was struck by these leaders’ commitment to the community, “They saw it as being in their interest to have a private university available so the quality of life of their community.”
+Forrester volunteered to serve in Vietnam and later and when he returned, got a job at his alma mater, a school which had been built completely by the generosity of local business leaders.
+Forrester was struck by these leaders’ commitment to the community, “They saw it as being in their interest to have a private university available for the quality of life of their community.”
 Many of these leaders took Forrester under their wing and mentored him along the way in his early career.

 Reflecting on the countless ways others had invested in him, Forrester says he felt compelled to pay it forward in his own career, and so he joined the nonprofit sector.
 He founded a nonprofit consultancy which led him to work with hundreds of nonprofits in the coming years.

-Note: Corrections: We’ve updated the headline of this article to reflect Forrester’s correct title as CEO of the Newman’s Own Foundation (he is the executive chairman of Newman’s Own).
-We’ve also corrected where Forrester attended college.